102

 This property hosted a tasting of 2007 red (19 wines) and 2008 white (11 wines), both Graves appellation.

 Among reds, I was particularly impressed by Chantegrive, Lusseau, Magneau, and Saint Robert Poncet Deville for their aromatic fruit, ripe and tasty, with a lot of charm and superb balance.
 They were very well-made in the context of a difficult vintage as 2007.
-Caillivet, du Haut-Maray, Haut-Reys Cuvée Vieilles Vignes, des Fougères "La Raison", Lasalle, Pessan, Rahoul and Thibaut Ducasse, were reasonable wines with good fruit, soft texture, good balance and short but smooth finish.
+Caillivet, du Haut-Maray, Haut-Reys Cuvée Vieilles Vignes, des Fougères "La Raison", Lasalle, Pessan, Rahoul, and Thibaut Ducasse, were reasonable wines with good fruit, soft texture, good balance, and short but smooth finish.

 Chantegrive red (40 ha) and Chantegrive Cuvée Henri Leveque red (3 ha) have the same grape varieties in the blend, 50% Cabernet Sauvignon and 50% Merlot.
 Still, the latter is fermented in new oak and stays for three months longer.
-Chantegrive Cuvée Caroline white is planted with half of Sauvignon Blanc and Sémillon on 10 ha, vines are 30+ years on average and wine ages in barrels for nine months.
+Chantegrive Cuvée Caroline white is planted with half Sauvignon Blanc and Sémillon on 10 ha, vines are 30+ years on average, and wine ages in barrels for nine months.

 Château Venus